What the Roys Report DIDN'T Report

 - A person doesn’t need to go to a main event first.

-- No; many speakers reduce or even donate their fees because they believe deeply in the mission.
+- No; in fact, many speakers reduce or even donate their fees because they believe deeply in the mission.

 - Impact trumps celebrity, with powerful moments often delivered by lesser-known names propelled by genuine passion.